Hi all!

 • The above being said… Situations where you might think attendees will be more vocal, coaching sessions, one to one training, group discussion work.
 If this is the primary focus of the session, average or below sound quality from mics can get draining quickly.
 A pool of superior headsets could be kept and handed out for these sessions when people are working in the office.
 With remote working, it might be a challenge.
 Something to think about regarding a cost to benefit ratio and likelihood of finding yourself in this situation

 • One last point here that is something to think about but is not essential.
 Whatever headsets you buy to have the name of headset on the headset itself.
 You won’t believe how many times attendees will not be able to hear and I will get them to check in the platform or the operating system if the correct device is selected, yet they don’t know what the device is called.
 They can have legacy devices still showing as options to select and so on.
-In a previous organisation I worked for, I purposely got microphones that had the name on the headband and ear piece.
+In a previous organisation I worked for, I purposely got headphones with microphones attached that had the name on the headband and ear piece.
 They all knew what they were called and what name to select.
-I might be overthinking this bit but food for thought
+I might be overthinking this a bit but food for thought

 • Headset and separate microphone for facilitators